fieldtrip/website/tutorial/mvpa_light.md

 ## Time generalisation (time x time classification)

 Classification across time does not give insight into whether information is shared across different time points.
 For example, is the information that the classifier uses early in a trial (t=80 ms) the same that it uses later (t=300ms)?
 In time generalisation, this question is answered by training the classifier at a certain time point t.
-The classifer is then tested at the same time point t but it is also tested at all other time points in the trial ([King and Dehaene (2014)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5635958/)).
-To perform time x time classification, we need to set
+The classifer is then tested at the same time point t but it is also tested at all other time points in the trial ([King and Dehaene, 2014](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5635958/)).
+To perform time x time classification, we only need to set the `cfg.timextime` parameter:

     cfg = [] ;